zerocorebeta/Option-K/README.md

 For vertex, auth is handled by gcloud cli: https://cloud.google.com/vertex-ai/generative-ai/docs/start/quickstarts/quickstart-multimodal#set-up-your-environment

+I just did ` gcloud auth application-default login` and it worked.
+Beyond that i did not need any additional setup.

 Note on Region Support:
 - Vertex AI: Supports custom regions, allowing you to specify a location of your choice.
-- Google AI Studio: Only supports the `us-central1` regi on.
+- Google AI Studio: Only supports `us-central1` region.
 This cannot be changed.

 When configuring your `config.ini`, keep in mind this difference in regional flexibility between the two services.